SuperTapood/Exoptable-Money/README.md

 New ways to get money will be unlocked via progress rather then being unlocked from the beginning (kind of cash cap)

-## Add Madam Sinclaire's Letters - Expected by JAN 2021
+## Add Madam Sinclair's Letters - Expected by JAN 2021

 ## Add Doctor MoneyBags' Letters - Expected by FEB 2021